 Why This Recipe Works

-I love the bright, fresh flavors of Mediterranean recipes and this chicken souvlaki recipe is one of my favorites.
-It uses simple ingredients that pack a ton of flavor Combined with the smokey char from the grill, the taste is AMAZING!
+I love the bright, fresh flavors of Mediterranean recipes, and this chicken souvlaki recipe is one of my favorites.
+It uses simple ingredients that pack a ton of flavor, and combined with the smoky char from the grill, the taste is amazing.

-And it's super easy to make as well.
+And it's super easy to make, too.
 Just a few minutes to prep the chicken and the marinade, then 10 minutes on the grill.
 It's under 20 minutes of active time!

 These souvlaki kebabs are versatile too.
 They're most often served in a pita, but they're also perfect to top a Greek salad or rice bowl.